 ATT&CK is broken into Tactics, Techniques, and Procedures.
 Tactics are the tactical goals a threat may use during an operation.
 Techniques describe the actions threats take to achieve their objectives.
 Procedures are the technical steps required to perform the action.
 This provides a classification of all threat actions regardless of the underlying vulnerabilities.
 Security operations can use this as a roadmap or scorecard to measure the ability to protect, detect, respond, and recover from a threat.

 Security program development should include the threat during design and development.
-Organizations should continue to build and manage a comprehensive security program designed to reduce the attack surface but must include Blue TTPs that directly impact the threat.
+Organizations should continue to build and manage a comprehensive security program designed to reduce the attack surface; however, must include Blue TTPs that directly impact the threat.
 Organizations should use red teams to provide threat faithful stimulus to train blue teams or measure security operations as a whole.
-Red teaming may identify vulnerabilities and exploits, but they are only a means to an end.
-Focus should include threat-actor goals.
-Measuring a threat's ability impact to an organization's operations can be extremely valuable.
 Simple measurements are often missed in traditional security testing, but are core to red team engagements.
 Red teaming can provide answers to question like;

 - What ability does a threat have to laterally move throughout a network?